Puglia Itinerary: Ultimate 7-10 Day Guide Puglia Itinerary: Ultimate 7-10 Day Guide

 White limestone cliffs and rock formations, including a natural arch, line the clear blue waters of Torre Sant’Andrea.
 A must-visit on your puglia itinerary

-There are plenty of parking options close to the beach.
-However, in the summer, it gets full very quickly.
-Arrive early in the morning to get a spot or later in the afternoon when people leave.
-Note: Just don’t leave any valuables in your car.
+We visited in October, and there were plenty of parking options close to the beach.
+However, in the summer, it fills up very quickly.
+It’s better to come very early in the morning or late in the afternoon, and don’t leave any valuables in your car!
 (Learn more about travel safety)

 Day 10: Departure